 The branch points and poles in \cref{asm-ux} require careful treatment.
-If $\omega > \omega_c$, the branch points can be integrated over without leaving the real axis, due to Wood anomalies being known to be squareroot singularities \cite{fano1941theory,hessel1965new,bolotovskii1968threshold,wojcik2021universal}.
+If $\omega > \omega_c$, the branch points can be integrated over without leaving the real axis, due to Wood anomalies being known to be square-root singularities \cite{fano1941theory,hessel1965new,bolotovskii1968threshold,wojcik2021universal}.
 They may then be dealt with using special Gaussian quadrature, \eg \cite{huybrechs2009generalized}.
 With the emergence of the trapped mode poles at $\omega \leq \omega_c$, options include singularity extraction \cite{rana1981current}, and contour deformation \cite{he2007radiation,lovat2011dipole}.
-We opt for the latter, deforming the integral path away from the real axis and the branch cuts as shown by the solid black line in \cref{complexkappaplane-path}.
-Due to no poles being crossed, it follows from Cauchy's theorem that the value of the integral stays constant during the deformation.
+We opt for the latter, deforming the contour away from the real axis and the branch cuts, as shown by the solid black line in \cref{complexkappaplane-path}.

 Note that in order for the solution to correspond to outgoing waves, the integration contour has to be deformed into the upper half-plane for negative $\kappa$ and the lower half-plane for positive $\kappa$.
-This idea was introduced in \cite{v1905reflexion} and termed \emph{limiting absorption principle} by \cite{sveshnikov1950radiation}.
-The direction of the branch cuts was chosen with this in mind.
+This idea was introduced in \cite{v1905reflexion} and termed the \emph{limiting absorption principle} by \cite{sveshnikov1950radiation}.
+The direction of the branch cuts was chosen with this in mind, following \cite{ruming21}.